frederic-perez/AmE-dictionary/data/idioms.md

 __(oh,) snap__
 __(on the) fast track__ (A _fast track_ is a horse racing track that’s dry and hard enough for the horses to reach optimum speed.
 That makes this one of those words where the original definition is self explanatory: a _fast track_ is simply a track that the racers can go as fast as possible on as opposed to one where racers are slowed down by mud or less than optimal conditions.)
 __(one’s) final resting place__ The location where one’s body is interred after death.
+__(one’s) finest hour__ The moment or time of one’s greatest success or achievement. _The team’s come-from-behind victory in the semi-finals proved to be their finest hour._
 __(one’s) hackles rise__ :dart: One becomes greatly irritated, annoyed, or aggravated. _The disrespect he showed our professor during class made my hackles rise so badly that I had to go take a walk to calm down._
 __(one’s) heart’s desire__ Something one very much wants or needs. _After my six-month tour in Iraq, my heart’s desire is just to see my husband again._
 __(one’s) jollies__ _slang_ One’s amusement, enjoyment, or pleasure.
 Often used in reference to some degree of perverse satisfaction.
 Used especially in the phrase “get one’s jollies.” _The restless teenagers got their jollies by throwing rocks at passing cars._